Unique training opportunity for service providers to deliver enhanced farm succession planning assistance in New England.

 An intensive 2-day seminar for attorneys and financial advisors will focus on the legal and financial components of farm succession plans.
 This seminar will be a unique opportunity for peer-to-peer learning and network-building, with presentations by experts, small group case and problem-solving clinics, and round-table “best practice” discussions.

-This technical seminar will be held in May, 2021, in person or virtually as conditions allow.
+This technical seminar will be held at a future time in person or virtually as conditions allow.
 Stay tuned for more details.

 Attorneys and financial advisors are also expected to attend at least one state training session.
 (Attend state trainings where you work in or hope to work in.
 This is your opportunity to connect with other succession planning advisors in that state.)

 - Entity selection

 - Estate planning applied to farms & farmers (including trusts and other instruments)

 - Farmland conservation & farm transfer

 - Integrating legal & financial considerations in farm succession planning (team approach)

 Eager to get started?